acpennington/GoatController/docs/cardnotes.md

 -  Reversal Quiz: helper to send everything to graveyard?
 Optional script to swap LP?
 -  Prohibition: Probably worked differently in Goat Format than it does in current format.
 We should perhaps research this and further clarify its text.
 -  Attack and Receive: could technically have a fancy complex prepopLP (see ticket #225) that counts "Attack and Receive" cards in the grave.
+-  Big Burn: could use a Banish All script to simplify removing everything from the graveyard